Was Jesus black?

 It is the prophet Isaiah who gives us the best description of the physical appearance of Jesus: “He grew up before him like a tender shoot, and like a root out of dry ground.
 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him” (Isaiah 53:2).
 If Jesus’ skin color and complexion were important, then God would have told us about them.
 Furthermore, to presume that Jesus is of one color or another is to speculate on information not found within the Scriptures.
 As such, it is useless speculation at best (1 Timothy 1:4; Titus 3:9).
 The point is that it does not matter in the whole scheme of redemption what color of skin Jesus had (Ephesians 1:7; Colossians 1:14).

 So, what should we concern ourselves with when it comes to Jesus?
 Peter tells us: “His divine power has given us everything we need for life and godliness through our knowledge of him who called us by his own glory and goodness” (2 Peter 1:3).
 In other words, Christ has called us to a life of glory and moral excellence, both here on this earth and in heaven.
 We are to live pure and righteous lives for His glory.
-And when we do He promises to give us a place in the glory and perfection of heaven.
 The message of this passage is clear: It is His glory and goodness that attracts man to seek life and godliness in Him.
 It has absolutely nothing to do with the way He looks or the color of His skin.

 Peter also tells us that God “does not show favoritism but accepts men from every nation who fear him and do what is right” (Acts 10:34-35).
 When Jesus calls for us to go into all the world and teach the gospel (Matthew 18:18-20), He is telling us that there are no cultural or racial barriers, that we are all one in Christ Jesus.
 Paul echoes this in his letter to the churches in Galatia: “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus” (Galatians 3:28).
 The color of our Savior’s skin has no bearing on our sharing the gospel.
 Nor should our neighbor’s skin color have any bearing on our imparting the gospel message to him (Romans 1:16).
 The apostles of the first century church always adapted to the cultures of the foreign countries, but they never did so at the cost of their fidelity to the law of Christ (1 Corinthians 9:19-23).